estherpolie/UserProfileManager/README.md

 # UserProfileManager
 A user profile management micro service is a software component that provides functionality for managing user profiles within an application or system.
-Table of Contents
+#Table of Contents

-    Installation
-    Usage
-    Features
-    Contributing
-    License

-Installation

-Usage

-Features

-Contributing

-License

-Acknowledgments
+    -Installation
+    -Usage
+    -Features
+    -Contributing
+    -License

+#Installation

+#Usage

+#Features

+#Contributing

+#License

+#Acknowledgments